ovh/docs/pages/platform/ai/training_tuto_41_streamlit_sounds_classification/guide.en-gb.md

 ---
-title: Deploy an app to classify sounds with pre-trained model using Streamlit
+title: AI Training - Tutorial - Deploy an app to classify sounds with pre-trained model using Streamlit
-slug: streamlit-sounds-classification
+slug: training/tuto-streamlit-sounds-classification
 excerpt: How to deploy a Streamlit app to classify sounds
-section: Tutorials
+section: AI Training tutorials
 order: 13
 ---

-**Last updated 5th of April, 2022.**
+**Last updated 6th April, 2022.**

 ## Objective